What is Occupational Health and Safety?

 Occupational safety is an important part of any business, as staff safety should always be prioritized before anything else.
 It’s the responsibility of employers to ensure that their staff are well-taken care of and are surrounded by as few risks as possible, so having guidelines in place for OHS can help them greatly.

 A guide on OHS and having OHS standards in place will not only ensure a safe workplace and safe and healthy employees, but they could also lead to improvements in business as well.
-Studies in Europe show that workplace hazards and injuries not only have a physical cost on employees, but they have additional costs to companies as well.
+Studies in Europe show that workplace injuries and hazards not only have a physical cost on employees, but they have additional costs to companies as well.
 Employees getting sick and injured are costly to deal with for both the employees and their leaders, so preventing and mitigating them early on will save them both a lot of time and money.
 Good workplace conditions are also linked to more employee productivity, as employees are more likely to be motivated when they know they are cared for and are in a safe environment where they can work their best.

 Create Your own OHS Checklist